-The majority of power loss in the step-down power conversion is due to the loss in the power MOSFETs.
-For low voltage high current applications, the duty cycle of the high-side MOSFET is small.
-Therefore, the switching loss of the high-side MOSFET is of concern.
+The majority of power loss in the buck power conversion is due to the loss in the power MOSFETs.
+For low-voltage high-current applications, the duty cycle of the high-side MOSFET is low, making its switching loss a primary concern.
 Power MOSFETs with a lower total gate charge are preferred in such applications.